mjarvismechengr/mjarvismechengr.github.io/_pages/about.md

 ---
-title: "About"
+title: "About Me"
 layout: single
 permalink: /about/
 author_profile: true
 ---

-Mechanical engineering graduate interested in mechanical design, structural analysis, and manufacturing-focused product development.
+Hi there, I'm a recent mechanical engineering graduate interested in mechanical design, structural analysis, and manufacturing-focused product development.